nuxencs/seasonpackarr/ARCHITECTURE.md

 - `internal/domain/outcome.go` defines success, rejection, and failure as one cross-package result.
-- A legacy webhook reason code preserves the existing numeric and text contract.
-It does not define severity.
-The processing stage selects the outcome kind from context.
+- `internal/domain/reason.go` defines semantic reasons.
+Reasons explain results without selecting transport or notification behavior.
+- Failures also carry a request, internal, or dependency fault class and an operational cause.
 - `internal/http/processor_outcome.go` validates outcomes and is the HTTP and logging adapter.
+It maps outcome kind and fault class to standard HTTP statuses.
 Invalid outcomes fail safely with HTTP 500.
 - `internal/notification/discord.go` maps the same outcome kind to the existing `MATCH`, `INFO`, and `ERROR` configuration levels.